A rigidity theorem for Einstein $4$-manifolds with sectional curvature of a fixed sign, and its consequences: Introduction and Main Results

 Any oriented $4$-dimensional Einstein metric with semi-definite sectional curvature satisfies the pointwise inequality

 where $s$, $W^+$ and $W^-$ are respectively the scalar curvature, the self-dual and anti-self-dual Weyl curvatures.
 For a proof of this pointwise inequality we refer to Proposition \ref{semidefinite}.
 This inequality has its roots in the work of LeBrun and Gursky \cite{GLeBrun}, where it is proved for Einstein $4$-manifolds with non-negative sectional curvature and used to show that any Einstein $4$-manifold with non-negative sectional curvature and and positive intersection form is $\C P^2$ with the Fubini-Study metric.
 In this paper, we are mainly concerned about non-positively curved spaces.
 Section \ref{Proofs} contains a proof of Equation \eqref{semidefinite1} and recalls some of the arguments of Gursky and LeBrun.
-In Section \ref{Rigidity}, we give a characterization of oriented, closed, Einstein $4$-manifolds saturating the inequality in \eqref{semidefinite1}.
-For a precise statement of this rigidity result we refer to Theorem \ref{MainT}.
-We apply this circle of ideas to study the geography of non-positively curved Einstein $4$-manifolds, see Corollary \ref{finalc}.
-Remarkably, the result we obtain for non-positively curved K\"ahler-Einstein $4$-manifolds is \emph{sharp}.
-We refer to Corollary \ref{definitive} and the discussion at the end of Section \ref{geography} for more details.
-We conclude this study with a question on the geography of aspherical surfaces of general type that fits naturally in the general theme of Gromov-L\"uck conjecture (see Conjecture \ref{Gromov}).
+In Section \ref{Rigidity}, we give a characterization of oriented, closed, Einstein $4$-manifolds realizing the (pointwise) equality case of the inequality in \eqref{semidefinite1}.
+The second half of the following theorem is the main rigidity theorem contained in this paper.

+\begin{thm} Let $(M, g)$ be an oriented Einstein $4$-manifold with Einstein constant $\lambda\in \R$.
+If the sectional curvature of $g$ is semi-definite, then

+at every point of $M$.
+If this inequality is an equality at every point, the universal Riemannian cover $(\widetilde{M}, \tilde{g})$ is completely determined by the Einstein constant: